-´Alona Rodeh´s work brings together an assembly of plywood structures concentrated densely on a low-lying wooden platform.
+"Reminiscent in shape of ancient burial structures such as the Mesopotamian Ziggurat or the Aztec Step Pyramid, Alona Rodeh´s work brings together an assembly of abstract plywood structures.
 Sound shakers concealed in the platform base transmit only bass output, thereby generating a recurrent blast which transforms into a rough and persistent low audio blend repeating itself in a gripping, hypnotic rhythm.
 In response to the intensity of the sound waves, the structures installed on the platform tremble, producing a continuous background noise.
-The ostensibly-formalistic sculptural body is thus revealed as a body full of life, wrapped by a real potential of losing control.
-The accumulation of sound conveys a ritual, tribal feeling; interestingly it also connects with the historical essence to which the structure—reminiscent in shape of ancient burial structures such as the Mesopotamian Ziggurat or the Aztec Step Pyramid—refers.
-The result is a combination between a subtraction of visual and musical details which lead to external regulation and restraint, on the one hand; compression and an erupting physical density which appears violent on occasion, on the other.
+The accumulation of sound conveys a ritual, tribal feeling; The result is a combination between a subtraction of visual and musical details which lead to external regulation and restraint, on the one hand; compression and an erupting physical density which appears violent on occasion, on the other."

 The work was commissioned by Petach Tikva Museum of Art, 2011

 Birch plywood, rubber, sound shakers; 240x120x120 cm;